 Surveying, Monitoring & Patrolling for the Proliferation of EWM

-This map shows the locations of the Sandy Beach and Channel Drive areas documented by the AE survey as well as the Lakeshore Sections mapped by the EWMMC and for which LSCs have been designated to survey and monitor for new EWM outbreaks.
-Open the Lakeshore Sections Map and Coordinators for more details and information about the Lakeshore Section descriptions, LSC roster, LSC responsibilities and surveying, reporting, and buoy placement protocols. |
+Open the Lakeshore Sections Map and Coordinators tab for more details and information about the Lakeshore Section descriptions, LSC roster and contact information, LSC responsibilities and surveying, reporting, and buoy placement protocols.

 EWM Harvesting

-EWM Management Alternative
+Herbicide Treatment as an EWM Management Alternative

 How You Can Help